karan/joe/README.rst

 .. code:: bash

-    $ joe java >> .gitignore    # appends new .gitignore file for java
+    $ joe java >> .gitignore    # appends to an existing .gitignore file

 Multiple languages
 ~~~~~~~~~~~~~~~~~~

 .. code:: bash

-    $ joe java node python > .gitignore    # saves a new .gitignore file for multiple languages
+    $ joe java node osx > .gitignore    # saves a new .gitignore file for multiple languages

 Create and append to a global .gitignore file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~